Mega Menu

 Academic MisconductThis is an action that leads to you getting an ‘unfair advantage’ that aids or benefits you in your assessments or exams.

-, such as plagiarism or exam cheating, which is wrong or disproportionate.
+, was disproportionate or not permitted under the regulations.
 This ground doesn’t apply to late submission penalties, it’s only where an issue regarding academic integrity has arisen, been investigated, and a penalty applied.

 Academic Advice Appeal Wizard